sidiwang/snSMART/paper.md

 summary(BJSM_dose_result)
 ```

 The response rates for placebo, low dose and high dose are estimated to be 0.08 (95\% credible interval (CI): 0.02 - 0.15), 0.4 (95\% CI: 0.28 - 0.52), and 0.74 (95\% CI: 0.59 - 0.87) respectively.
-Other estimated outcomes are also clearly presented in the R output above.
+Other estimated outcomes are also clearly presented in the R output.

 # Discussion
 In this paper, we introduced and demonstrated the `snSMART` package to analyze data from one of the snSMART designs using Bayesian methods.
 All statistical methods covered in the package are listed in the table above.
-While the authors of these methods generally found the BJSM to produce more efficient estimates than the frequentist method `LPJSM`, it is recommended to use the frequentist approach as a sensitivity analysis to the Bayesian approach.
+While the authors of these methods generally found the BJSM to produce more efficient estimates than their frequentist counterparts included in the package, it is recommended to use the frequentist approach as a sensitivity analysis to the Bayesian approach.
 This package predominantly presents analytic functions, however, these functions may also be useful in the design phase.
 To conduct simulation studies, users can simulate snSMART data and implement the analysis functions included in this package to assess the operating characteristics of the design.

 This R package will continue to be updated as more snSMART designs and methods are developed.
 We hope that this package translates snSMART design and methods into finding more effective treatments for rare diseases.